We have a current updated version of this page here: Optimize WordPress

 - Optimize your WordPress blog.

-- Akismet, this will block spam and junk from wasting your sites resources.
+- Akismet, this will block spam and junk but will increase your load levels.

 - Limit Login Attempts, this is important to black hackers and attackers